AnotherKamila/monitoring-tools/README.md

 I have created several cdist types useful for installing a Prometheus monitoring server, as well as many exporters:

-### Installing golang and go packages
+### High-level types for Prometheus and friends

-- [`__golang_from_vendor`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__golang_from_vendor/man.rst): Installs golang from https://golang.org.
-This makes it easy to install any version of golang, including those that your old and obsolete distro doesn't have.
-- [`__go_get`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__go_get/man.rst): Easy installation of golang packages straight from online repos.
-Useful for installing Prometheus itself or the various exporters.
+- [`__prometheus_server`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__prometheus_server/man.rst): Installs and configures Prometheus server.
+Yay!
+- [`__prometheus_alertmanager`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__prometheus_alertmanager/man.rst): Installs and configures Prometheus Alertmanager.
+Yay too!
+- [`__grafana_dashboard`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__grafana_dashboard/man.rst): Installs and configures [Grafana](https://grafana.com/).
+Yay three!

+### Extras (use as needed)

-### Daemontools
+#### Daemontools

 [Daemontools](https://cr.yp.to/daemontools.html) are awesome.
 In line with the Unix philosophy, they do one thing and do it well.
 In this case they make sure that services run.
 Without the messy parts!

 - [`__daemontools`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__daemontools/man.rst): Installs daemontools or your favorite derivative, plus an init script in case your package doesn't come with one.
 - [`__daemontools_service`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__daemontools_service/man.rst): Creates a service directory.
-I gladly use this for everything that doesn't come with a good init script, such as Prometheus and exporters.
+I gladly use this for everything that doesn't come with a good init script, such as some exporters.
 It's so simple!

-### High-level types for Prometheus and friends

-_Note: these are not merged in upstream yet.
-I will update with links when they are!_

-- `__prometheus_server`: Installs and configures Prometheus server.
-Yay!
-- `__prometheus_alertmanager`: Installs and configures Prometheus Alertmanager.
-Yay too!
-- `__grafana_dashboard`: Installs and configures [Grafana](https://grafana.com/).
-Yay three!
+#### Installing golang and go packages

+Most distros provide a reasonably new version of Prometheus and the basic exporters (worst case you'll have to use the `--install-from-backports` with my `__prometheus_server`).
+This is the recommended way.
+However, if you need something more, these types let you install a recent version of golang and go packages.
+Note that I am currently not using these in production.
+I am listing them here anyway for completeness.

+- [`__golang_from_vendor`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__golang_from_vendor/man.rst): Installs golang from https://golang.org.
+This makes it easy to install any version of golang, including those that your old and obsolete distro doesn't have.
+- [`__go_get`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__go_get/man.rst): Easy installation of golang packages straight from online repos.
+Useful for installing a newer version of Prometheus or various exporters.

 ### Example